daniela-venuta/SOEN357-Mini-Project/index.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FLXF5BgSzYSb7XUnbkNRak5%2FMockup%3Fnode-id%3D0%253A1" allowfullscreen></iframe>

 # Prototype

+Below is the prototype of the application, it is not meant to be a fully functional prototype, but rather a concept meant to provide insight on the flow of the app, and navigation between the pages, as well as a more robust experience on what the application would appear like on the mobile device.
+The prototype has several functioning buttons to navigate between pages and is scrollable.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FLXF5BgSzYSb7XUnbkNRak5%2FMockup%3Fnode-id%3D1%253A1869%26scaling%3Dscale-down" allowfullscreen></iframe>